 The first year of preschool math is filled with a wide variety of activities.
 The primary goal of the program is to promote early learning by providing children with the tools and concepts to succeed in kindergarten and beyond.
 The lessons are divided into two main areas of study: numerical and measurement.
 The focus of these two areas of study should be the same – teaching your child how to count objects, identify patterns, and apply math skills.
 During this time, your child will begin to develop the language of numbers and other forms of language.

 To introduce the concept of counting, start with simple counting and measurement games.
 Using objects such as a spoon, a fork, or a chopsticks, young children can start counting by naming shapes, and colors.
 Another good idea is to use a bouncy ball to introduce the concept of size and quantity.
 By playing the game, students will learn to identify shapes and quantities.
-Once they are familiar with the symbols, they will want to practice with them.
+Once they are familiar with the symbols, they will want to practice with them at math sites for kids.

 To help preschool children understand the concept of estimation, use manipulatives to teach them the concepts of counting.
 AB patterning involves alternating two items with a third item and so on.
 By repeating these patterns, the student will be able to anticipate the next pattern.
 By using manipulatives, preschool children will begin to understand that the number “ten” is made of “ten ones.”
 By allowing young children to count on their fingers, they will come to understand that the number “ten” is composed of ten one-digit items.
 Similarly, showing students that the word ‘ten’ means “ten ones,” they will be able to better grasp the concept of estimation.